 "16.1.3.1.
 The monitor defined size shall be visible without any obstruction from the ocular reference point.
 Virtual testing is acceptable.

-[In case of temporary obstruction, the driver shall be able to see the whole monitor display under the conditions defined in annex 9 paragraph 1.3.3.5.
+[In case of temporary obstruction, the driver shall be able to see the monitor under the conditions defined in annex 9 paragraph 1.3.3.5.

-If the driver is not able to see the whole monitor, it is deemed to comply to this requirement if the vehicle is fitted with at least an audible or haptic information signal complying with the technical requirements as described in paragraph 17 when tested according to Annex 10]
+If the driver is not able to see the monitor in all normal adjusted driving positions, it is deemed to comply to this requirement if the vehicle is fitted with at least an audible or haptic information signal given to the driver within a maximum of 0.6 seconds after the start of the backing event and complying with the technical requirements as described in paragraph 17 when tested according to Annex 10]

 Or